NeoDrew/NeoDrew/README.md

  🧑🏻‍🎓 In my final year at the University of Manchester studing Computer Science, actively seeking new oppitunities.

- 💻 Currently looking into Python, linear-regression quant models, and my final project on Agentic Investment analysis.
+ 💻 Currently looking into something secret.

  🚀 Next Projects ideas...